jerinkc/thebrainpsych/README.md

 Run `npm start` from /frontend directory, which runs react app on port 3001.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Data Models
+  - **TextToSpeechRequest**: Model to store text-to-speech requests
+    - **Attributes**:
+      - `text`: The text content to be converted.
+      - `status`: Tracking the process state (`pending`, `complete`).
+    - **Attachments**:
+      - `audio`: The generated audio file (via Active Storage).

+  ## Background Jobs
+  - **TextToSpeechJob**: Handles the asynchronous processing of text-to-speech conversion.
+    - It utilizes `TextToSpeechService` to interact with the ElevenLabs API.
+    - Upon success, it will upload the audio to AWS S3 and attach it to the `TextToSpeechRequest` model.

+The frontend will poll the `TextToSpeechRequest` model for the status of the conversion.
+Once the conversion is complete, the frontend will get the audio file from AWS S3 and play it.